 Does the court divide separate property differently than community property?

-Unlike sole and separate property, the court is required to equitably divide all property the court determines to be community property.
-The court typically equitably divides the community property by equally dividing that property; albeit, the court may grant an unequal division of the community property if the judge believes it is fair to do so.
-The distinction, therefore, between separate property and community property is extremely important.
+Unlike sole and separate property, the court is required to equitably divide all assets the court determines to be community property.
+The court typically fairly divides the community property by equally dividing that property; albeit, the court may grant an unequal division of the community property if the judge believes it is fair to do so.
+The distinction, therefore, between separate property and community property is critical.

 Contact Our Scottsdale Arizona Community Property Attorneys

 Call us at (480) 305-8300 to schedule a consultation with one of our Scottsdale Arizona Community Property Attorneys regarding Arizona community property laws or any other Arizona family law matter.